HumanSignal/label-studio/docs/source/guide/storage.md

 ### Working with Binary Large OBjects (BLOBs)

+> Starting in Label Studio 1.0.0 you can only configure cloud storage from the Label Studio UI because the settings are per-project.

 When you store BLOBs in your S3 bucket (like images or audio files), you might want to use them as is, by generating URLs pointing to those objects (e.g. `gs://my-s3-bucket/image.jpg`)
 Label Studio lets you generate input tasks with corresponding URLs automatically.
 You can do this by specifying `--source-params` when launching the app: